danil/dotfiles/README.md

 Dotfiles
 ========

-This is my dotfiles, including shell environment, emacs configuration, and other misc scripts.
+This is my dotfiles, including shell environment and other misc scripts.

 Copying
 -------